 Serotonin acts on smooth muscle to cause diarrhea, colic, and malabsorption.
 Histamine and bradykinin, through their vasodilator effects, cause flushing.
 The role of prostaglandins and various polypeptide hormones, which may be produced by paracrine cells, awaits further investigation; elevated human chorionic gonadotropin and pancreatic polypeptide levels are occasionally present with carcinoids.

-Many patients develop right-sided endocardial fibrosis, leading to pulmonary stenosis and tricuspid regurgitation.
+Some patients develop right-sided endocardial fibrosis, leading to pulmonary stenosis and tricuspid regurgitation.
 Left heart lesions, which have been reported with bronchial carcinoids, are rare because serotonin is destroyed during passage through the lungs.

 Symptoms and Signs